 The university is specialized in interdisciplinary approaches, famous for its sustainable development studies, and a driving force in Germany’s emerging student research movement.

 Venue coordinates (building A14): 53°08'52.0"N 8°10'56.6"E

 Oldenburg (in Oldenburg) is Lower Saxony’s fourth-largest city, and the main one in the region between the rivers Weser and Ems.
-With a thriving business community, unique cultural institutions and not least the flourishing universities and educational facilities, Oldenburg is a driving force for the future.
+With a thriving business community, unique cultural institutions and the flourishing universities and educational facilities, Oldenburg is a driving force for the future.
 Urban living close to rural idyll, renewable energies and green developments in symbiosis with high-tech and efficient infrastructure emphasize the city as an attractive place within the metropolitan region of Bremen-Oldenburg.
 The ducal heritage of several centuries is visible everywhere in Oldenburg‘s classicist urban architecture – and goes hand in hand with contemporary chic.
 The city centre is the largest connected pedestrian precinct in Germany, and it is home to more than 1,000 businesses.
 A great place to make exciting discoveries.

 - City coordinates: 53°08′38″N 8°12′50″E - find Oldenburg at Google Maps.

 - Visit www.oldenburg-tourismus.de or Oldenburg at Wikipedia to learn more!